-Cyber liability insurance can protect your business against the financial losses caused by breaches of your network security, infringements of data protection laws, employee abuse of email or libelous content on your website.
+Cyber Liability insurance can protect your business against the financial losses caused by breaches of your network security, infringements of data protection laws, employee abuse of email or libellous content on your website.
 These losses might be revenue losses or they might be fines.

 93% of large corporations and 87% of small businesses reported a cyber-security breach in 2012.
 The cost of such a breach for large corporations is £450,000 to £850,000, while for small businesses it is £35,000 to £65,000*.

 Whilst care has been taken in the production of this article and the information contained within it has been obtained from sources that Aon UK Limited believes to be reliable, Aon UK Limited does not warrant, represent or guarantee the accuracy, adequacy, completeness or fitness for any purpose of the article or any part of it and can accept no liability for any loss incurred in any way whatsoever by any person who may rely on it.
 In any case any recipient shall be entirely responsible for the use to which it puts this article.

 This article has been compiled using information available to us up to 01.07.15.